SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 ```

 #

+### Task 2: AbstractSqlService
+Our `AbstractSqlService.java` is the parent class for generically writing Events into SQL tables.
+Core principle of good programming: D.R.Y (Don't Repeat Yourself).
+All child classes that `extend AbstractSqlService`,
+don't need to worry about the SQL write logic once it's defined in the parent.

+**Implement:**
+- constructor `public AbstractSqlService()`
+  - Inject the `JdbcTemplate` autoconfigured bean
+- `public int insert(List<T> events)`: should handle writing any amount of events into the SQL table

 ### Task 2: SQL `GreetingEvent` Writer
 In `AbstractSqlService.java`, implement `public int insert(List<T> events)`.
 This method should write a list containing a single `GreetingEvent` into the SQL table we've set up.